activeloopai/deeplake/README.md

 <h5 align="center">
  <img src="https://img.shields.io/badge/-news-red"> With Hub, you can now access and visualize 200 of world's most popular datasets in mere minutes instead of hours. </h5>

-<h3 align="center"> Introducing Data 2.0, powered by Hub </br>The fastest way to access & manage datasets for PyTorch/TensorFlow, and build scalable data pipelines.</h3>
+<h3 align="center"> Introducing Data 2.0, powered by Hub. </br>The fastest way to access & manage datasets for PyTorch/TensorFlow, and build scalable data pipelines.</h3>

 ---